corex/command/README.md

 Run "php crcmd" to see list of available commands.

-Run "php crcmd help make:root" to create a "crcmd" in current directory.
+Run "php crcmd help make:shortcut" to create a shortcut in current directory.
 This file can be modified to suit your needs i.e. disabling internal commands.
-You will also be able to specify a new name for created command.
+If you specify --command, you will be able to make a shortcut for a specific command.

 Every command created must end in "Command.php" i.e. "MyCommand.php".
 Otherwise it will not be added to list of available commands.